qiboteam/qibo/examples/shor/README.md

 ![semiclassical](images/semiclassical.png)

 The single qubit at the top register will be measured 2n times, and will be reset to |0> accordingly.
-Additionally, the Rotation gates applied to the qubit will depend on all the previeos measuements recorded.
+Additionally, the Rotation gates applied to the qubit will depend on all the previous measurements recorded.
 This can be interpreted as a semiclassical implementation of the inverse Quantum Fourier transform.

 ### Running the code